Alicia Poto: National team

 Poto was a member of the 1999 Australian senior women's team.
-As a member of the 2003 senior team, she competed in the Oceania Championship Series.
+As a member of the 2003 senior team, she competed in the FIBA Oceania Championship Series.
 She was a member of the Australian senior team that won a silver medal at the 2004 Summer Olympics.
 She was a member of the 2005 Opals.

 In March 2007, Poto was named to the national team what would prepare for the 2008 Summer Olympics and was part of the team that won a gold medal at the 2008 Oceania World Qualifications series.
-She participated in the Good Luck Beijing 2008 held in China in the lead up to the Olympics.
+She participated in the Good Luck Beijing 2008 event held in China in the lead up to the Olympics.
 Her team was joined by national teams from United States, Cuba, Korea, New Zealand and China.
 She was one of the last players to be cut from the national team before they departed for the 2008 Summer Olympics.

 Poto played in a three-game test series against China in 2009.
 She played as a point guard.
 Her team lost a game in Geelong, where Poto had to leave the game because of a tight hamstring.
 On 2 September 2009, she played in the Canberra hosted return game against New Zealand in the Oceania Championship.
 She was on the shortlist to compete at the 2010 World Championships for Australia but was ultimately cut from the squad that went to the competition.
 She was a member of the Opals in 2011.
 She was named to the 2012 Australia women's national basketball team.

 Poto has also represented Australia on the junior level.
 She was a member of the 1997 Australian Junior Women's Team that won a silver medal at the World Championships in Brazil and a member of the 1998 Australian Junior Women's team that won a bronze medal at the William Jones Cup in Taiwan.